 How could this research help?

-“Our goal is to use newer targeted gene editing technologies to develop a safer way to cure boys with XLP,” says Dr Booth.
+“Our goal is to use newer targeted gene editing technologies to develop a safer way to cure boys with XLP,” says Professor Booth.

 The team is building on previous work where they have shown they can use gene editing to correct the faulty gene in its natural location in white blood cells collected from patients, restoring normal gene activity and cell function.